hannahlindsley/OpenAgClassifier/README.md

     python3 db/create_db.py
     python3 src/get_data.py

-Note that getting the data takes fucking forever, so I'm going to be parallelizing that like crazy.
+Note that getting the data takes a very long time, to avoid overloading the website.

 ## Train the model